Most Private AI Image Generators: Who Keeps Your Data? (2026)

 ZSky AI — Most Private Cloud Option

 ZSky AI is designed for privacy-conscious users.
 It does not require any account creation, so it never collects your name, email, or other identifying information.
 Generated images are processed on servers but are not stored permanently or linked to any user profile.
 Prompts are not logged long-term.
-Your IP address is used only for rate limiting (enforcing the 100/day free limit) and is not stored with generation data.
+Your IP address is used only for rate limiting and is not stored with generation data.
 ZSky AI states that free-tier content is not used for model training.

 Midjourney — Least Private Major Tool